 It turns out there are more pergola designs out there than you can shake a catalogue at.
 And now that I have 4 pillars to turn into a pergola I have some decisions to make.

 I could leave them as is, or cover them in wood, make them modern, make them traditional.
 Whatever I want.
 Having 4 random pillars also gives me the opportunity to make the pergola the exact size I want.
 I don't have to stick with a store bought 10 x 10.
 Or 12 x 10.
 If I want I can make my pergola 12.74 feet long by 8.45 feet wide.
 I won't.
 But I could.

 I'm looking for something rustic and modern at the same time.
 These (including the one at the top of this page) are 10 of my favourites.

-no source other than spammy site which I refuse to link to.
+no source for this image other than the spammy site I found it on, which I refuse to link to.

-I love the shape and harshness of the design of this one.
+I love the shape and harshness of the design of this one up top.

 I mean this is just something else.
 From the chairs that are bums to the cantilevered steps leading to the outdoor fireplace.
 It's stunning.
 Nothing at all like I could have but it's still inspirational.

 I really like this.
 I like it a lot.
 This retractable awning is soft and if made out of a waterproof fabric could actually ... dare I say it ... be a viable option for me.

 All I have to do is figure out how to make a retractable roof for my 4 pillars.